Alan Silvestri: Career

 Silvestri moved to Los Angeles in 1970.
-"I came to Hollywood in 1970 broke...I didn't even have any goals or plans.
+"I came to Hollywood in 1970 broke....
+I didn't even have any goals or plans.
 I didn't even go to movies.
 And I knew nothing about composers or composing," he said.
 In 1972, while he was working intermittently as a session guitarist, the producer of the low-budget action film The Doberman Gang asked him to score the picture.
-Silvestri agreed, despite a lack of experience: "I went out and bought a how-to-compose book by Earl Hagen...
-At one point I was using beer cans for percussion."
+Silvestri agreed, despite a lack of experience: "I went out and bought a how-to-compose book by Earl Hagen....
+At one point, I was using beer cans for percussion."

 From 1978 to 1983, Silvestri was the main composer for the television series CHiPs, writing music for 95 of the show's 139 episodes.

 Silvestri met film director Robert Zemeckis when they worked together on Zemeckis's film Romancing the Stone (1984).
-Since then, he has composed the music for all of Zemeckis's movies, including the Back to the Future trilogy (1985–1990), Who Framed Roger Rabbit (1988), Death Becomes Her (1992), Forrest Gump (1994), Contact (1997), Cast Away (2000), The Polar Express (2004), Beowulf (2007), A Christmas Carol (2009), Flight (2012) and The Walk (2015).
+Since then, he has composed the music for all of Zemeckis's movies, including the Back to the Future trilogy (1985–1990), Who Framed Roger Rabbit (1988), Death Becomes Her (1992), Forrest Gump (1994), Contact (1997), Cast Away (2000), The Polar Express (2004), Beowulf (2007), A Christmas Carol (2009), Flight (2012), and The Walk (2015).

 In 1989, Silvestri composed the score for the James Cameron-directed film The Abyss.
-Since 2001, he has also collaborated regularly with director Stephen Sommers, scoring the films The Mummy Returns (2001), Van Helsing (2004) and G.I.
+Since 2001, he has also collaborated regularly with director Stephen Sommers, scoring the films The Mummy Returns (2001), Van Helsing (2004), and G.I.
 Joe: The Rise of Cobra (2009).
+He also composed the ImageMovers opening theme.

-Silvestri has composed the scores for four Marvel Cinematic Universe films: Captain America: The First Avenger (2011), The Avengers (2012), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
+Silvestri has composed the scores for four Marvel Cinematic Universe films: Captain America: The First Avenger (2011), The Avengers (2012), Avengers: Infinity War (2018), and Avengers: Endgame (2019) and is currently scheduled to compose the scores for Avengers: Doomsday and Avengers: Secret Wars.
 His themes and motifs from those films have been referenced and reprised by other composers in multiple other MCU films.

-Silvestri has also composed music for television series, including T. J. Hooker (one episode), Starsky & Hutch (three episodes), Tales from the Crypt (seven episodes).
+Silvestri has also composed music for television series, including T. J. Hooker (one episode), Starsky & Hutch (three episodes), and Tales from the Crypt (seven episodes).
 In 2014, he composed the award-winning music for the science documentary series Cosmos: A Spacetime Odyssey.
-He wrote new songs with Glen Ballard for the live-action film adaptation of Disney's Pinocchio.
+He wrote new songs with Glen Ballard for the live-action/CGI film adaptation of Disney's Pinocchio.

 Personal life

 Silvestri and his wife Sandra own a vineyard, Silvestri Vineyards, in Carmel Valley, California.
 He also has a wine tasting room for his vineyards on the ground floor of the Enchanted Oaks Building.
 He has a daughter and two sons.
-A licensed pilot, he flies his own jet aircraft.
+He is a licensed pilot, and he flies his own jet aircraft.

-Awards

-Silvestri has received two Academy Award nominations: Best Original Score for Forrest Gump (1994); and Best Original Song for "Believe" on The Polar Express soundtrack.
-He also received two Golden Globe nominations: Best Score for Forrest Gump and Best Song for The Polar Express.

-Silvestri received an Honorary Doctorate of Music from Berklee College of Music in 1995.